Home | Download | Help | Contribute | Plug-ins | About | Contact | Search

 4.Printing documents

 When adequately configuring TeXmacs, the editor is guaranteed to be wysiwyg: the result after printing out is exactly what you see on your screen.
-In order to obtain full wysiwygness, you should in particular select DocumentPageTypePaper and DocumentPageScreen layoutMargins as on paper.
+In order to obtain full wysiwygness, you should in particular select paper for DocumentPageFormatPage rendering and DocumentPageMarginsSame screen margins as on paper.
 You should also make sure that the characters on your screen use the same number of dots per inch as your printer.
-This rendering precision of the characters may be changed using DocumentFontDpi.
+This rendering precision of the characters may be changed using FilePage setupPrinter dpi.
 Currently, minor typesetting changes may occur when changing the dpi, which may globally affect the document through line and page breaking.
-In a future release this drawback should be removed.